 In OpenBSD, support for MPEG and AVI containers is most mature at this time.
-No utilities in the ports tree can create streams in MP4 containers yet.

 Two popular utilities are multimedia/transcode and mencoder (part of x11/mplayer).
 They use or can use the libavcodec library as part of the graphics/ffmpeg port, which generates good quality output.
 You can, of course, also use ffmpeg directly.
 It should also be possible to use the XviD encoder in multimedia/xvidcore.